OLaPh: Optimal Language Phonemizer: Approach

 \subsubsection{Named Entity Recognition (NER)}

 Proper names and organizations often follow non-standard or foreign pronunciation.
 Detecting entities prior to phonemization allows applying language-specific rules (e.g., “FBI” in German remains English).
 SpaCy models \cite{honnibal2020spacy} are used for NER in each language.
-Detected entities are phonemized via lexicon lookup using the identified source language when available.
+Detected entities are phonemized via lexicon lookup using the identified source language if available.
+If a detected named entity cannot be phonemized in the source language, the word is skipped and processed through the following mechanisms.